New guidelines lower colorectal screening age from 50 to 45

 - Individuals over age 85 should be discouraged from continuing screening.

-It is also important to note that these changes in screening recommendations apply to individuals at average risk of developing colorectal cancer.
-For those who have risk factors associated with colorectal cancer, such as a family history, they should work with their physician to determine the best age to start screening.
+- People with a higher risk of colorectal cancer, such as a family history, should ask their physician to determine the best age to start screening.

 “Not only do we need to ensure our screening recommendations evolve along with our scientific knowledge, but we also need to ensure those individuals who need screening are getting it,” Kim said.